Samuel Umtiti

-Umtiti began his professional career with Lyon in 2012, winning both the Coupe de France and Trophée des Champions in his first year.
-He totalled 170 games and three goals before a €25 million transfer to La Liga club Barcelona in 2016.
-He won three Copa del Rey and two La Liga titles at Barcelona.
+Umtiti began his professional career with Ligue 1 club Olympique Lyonnais in 2012, winning both the Coupe de France and Trophée des Champions in his first year.
+He totalled 170 games and three goals before a €25 million transfer to La Liga club Barcelona in 2016, winning three Copa del Rey and two league titles whilst a part of the side.
+After spending a season on loan in Italy with Lecce, he returned to France in 2023, joining Lille and ultimately retiring in 2025.

-After winning 47 caps and scoring three goals at youth level, including winning the 2013 U-20 World Cup, Umtiti made his senior debut for France at Euro 2016, where they reached the final.
-Two years later, he was part of the squad that won the 2018 World Cup.
+After earning 47 caps and scoring three goals at youth level, including winning the 2013 U-20 World Cup, Umtiti made his senior debut for the France national team at UEFA Euro 2016, where they reached the final.
+Two years later, he was part of the squad that won the 2018 FIFA World Cup.
 He scored the only goal of the match in the semi-final against Belgium.

+Early life

+Samuel Umtiti was born in Yaoundé, Cameroon.
+When he was two years old, he and his family moved to Lyon, France, first residing in the northeastern commune of Villeurbanne before finally settling in the district of Ménival in the 5th arrondissement of Lyon a few months later.
+Umtiti acquired French nationality on 25 September 2008, through the collective effect of his mother's naturalization, thus making him a citizen of France.

 Club career

-Early years

-Umtiti was born in Yaoundé, Cameroon, he moved with his family when he was two-years-old to Villeurbanne, France.
-A few months later, however, the family settled in the district of Ménival in the 5th arrondissement of Lyon.
-Thereafter, Umtiti joined the local football club Ménival at the age of five.
-At nine years old, he joined Lyon's youth academy.

 Lyon

-Umtiti was included in a Lyon squad for the first time on 16 August 2011, remaining an unused substitute as they defeated Rubin Kazan 3–1 in the first leg of the Champions League play-off round.
+Umtiti joined the local football club Ménival at the age of five.
+At nine years old, he joined the Olympique Lyonnais youth academy.
+He made his first appearance with the senior team on 16 August 2011, remaining an unused substitute as they defeated Rubin Kazan 3–1 in the first leg of the Champions League play-off round.
 He made his professional debut for the club on 8 January 2012, playing the whole match in a 3–1 victory over local rivals Lyon-Duchère in the Coupe de France.
 Six days later, he made his Ligue 1 debut in a 1–0 away defeat to Montpellier, playing the entire game.
 Umtiti made a total of 18 appearances across all competitions in his debut season.

 In the 2012–13 season, he became a more regular member of the Lyon first team.
 On 12 January 2013, against Troyes in a 2–1 away win, he scored his first career goal.
 He finished the season with 32 appearances in all competitions and two goals.